gpapageorgiouedu/A-Multimodal-Framework-Embedding-Retrieval-Augmented-Generation-with-MLLMs-for-Eurobarometer-Data/README.md

 # A-Multimodal-Framework-Embedding-Retrieval-Augmented-Generation-with-MLLMs-for-Eurobarometer-Data

-This repository has been established in conjunction with the publication of the research paper titled "A Multimodal Framework Embedding Retrieval-Augmented Generation with MLLMs for Eurobarometer Data" and serves as a supplementary resource for researchers interested in creating Multi-Agent systems integrated with MLLMs.
+This repository has been established in conjunction with the publication of the research paper titled [A Multimodal Framework Embedding Retrieval-Augmented Generation with MLLMs for Eurobarometer Data](https://www.mdpi.com/2673-2688/6/3/50) and serves as a supplementary resource for researchers interested in creating Multi-Agent systems integrated with MLLMs.
 Our example use case is dedicated to E-Government Services.

 ### Citation
 ```bibtex